 2 Bonvoy points per dollar spent on all other purchases

-Another way to earn points via Canadian credit cards is to transfer American Express Membership Rewards points over to Marriott Bonvoy at a 1:1.2 ratio.
-You can transfer regular MR points as well as the MR Select points you earn from the Cobalt Card.
+Another way to earn points via Canadian credit cards is to transfer American Express Membership Rewards points over to Marriott Bonvoy at a 1:1.5 ratio (temporarily boosted from 1:1.2 for the month of September 2020).

 Read more: The Best Ways to Use Amex Cobalt Points